tkidd77/yaml-project/README.md

 # yaml-project

-This project demonstrates how to modify the version numbers in a YAML file via a Powershell script.
+This project demonstrates modifying the version numbers in a YAML file for a named package via a Powershell script.

 Built by Tim Kidd
 tkidd77@gmail.com